Post-JD Application Process for a Limited License After Graduation

 - Graduates are encouraged to contact the Legal Internship Program Administrator for assistance with the “Certification of Graduation” requirement per Form 4 (Item 3).

-- Do NOT request a letter from the Law Registrar, the Bar does not accept it.
+- Do NOT request a letter from the Law Registrar – the law school does not certify graduation before all grades are posted.

 Application deadline for February bar takers: fourth Friday in January